pplatoon/hacBrewPack/README.md

 This software is licensed under the terms of the ISC License.
 You can find a copy of the license in the LICENSES file.
-Portions of project HacBrewPack are parts of other projects, make sure to check LICENSES folderw
+Portions of project HacBrewPack are parts of other projects, make sure to check LICENSES folder